quic/aimet/Docs/install/install_host.rst

 **NOTE:**

 #.
-Visit this page https://developer.nvidia.com/cuda-12-1-0-download-archive / https://developer.nvidia.com/cuda-11-8-0-download-archive / https://developer.nvidia.com/cuda-11-7-1-download-archive to obtain the exact and up-to-date installation instructions for your environment.
+Visit this page https://developer.nvidia.com/cuda-12-1-0-download-archive or https://developer.nvidia.com/cuda-11-8-0-download-archive or https://developer.nvidia.com/cuda-11-7-1-download-archive to obtain the exact and up-to-date installation instructions for your environment.
 #.
 Please do not execute the final command "sudo apt-get install cuda" provided in aforementioned NVIDIA documentation links.

 .. code-block:: bash